Does Your Pet Have Allergies Or An Illness?

-Skin with discoloration, yellowish discharge, or swelling may indicate a medical problem which needs to be addressed promptly.
+Skin with discoloration, yellowish discharge, or swelling may indicate a medical problem that needs to be addressed promptly.
 It could mean that your pet has a wound that has become infected, or that there are additional underlying health problems, both of which should be evaluated by a professional.

 Any time your pet is having a new set of symptoms, you should always consult your veterinarian to rule out a problem that could require prompt treatment, say the experts at the Animal Care Center of Forest Park.
-However, these are a few tips you can use to try to determine if your pet has allergies or an illness.
+However, these are a few tips you can use to try to determine if your pet has allergies or illness.

 A QUESTION FOR YOU:

 Does your pet suffer from more allergies than usual?